 - The committees do not have the power to take formal action on issues without a full vote of the Board of Education.

-- Non-committee board members wishing to attend specific committee meetings will make their request through the Superintendent’s office.
+- Non-committee Board members wishing to attend specific committee meetings will make their request through the Board President.

-- Board committees will report regularly at Board of Education meetings to ensure that information discussed in committee is made public.
+- Board committee agendas are posted monthly to the Board consent agenda to ensure that information discussed in committee is made public.